top of page

 Precautions and Contraindications:

 Your safety is our priority.
-To ensure you're a suitable candidate for Calmare Therapy, we have a list of precautions and contraindications from the device manufacturer that are similar to all other forms of electrical stimulation.
+To ensure you're a suitable candidate for Calmare Scrambler Treatment, we have a list of precautions and contraindications from the device manufacturer that are similar to all other forms of electrical stimulation.
 Please review the list below and call our office to discuss any concerns you might have.

 • You have a Pacemaker or Automatic Defibrillator;